andrewhoulbrook/secure-indexes/README.md

 # Running the Code

 Run ```siBuildIndex``` on a collection of documents.
 The index build will recurse through all sub-directories within a given root directory looking for documents (.pdf, .rtf, .csv, .txt) to index and optionally encrypt.
-The user can also encrypt their documents independently of ```siIndexBuild```.
+The user can also encrypt their documents independently of ```siBuildIndex```.
 A ```.sindex``` file will be created for each document indexed.

 If ```siBuildIndex``` is also used to encrypt documents after indexing, it lazily dumps the keys into the same folder as the user's index keys.